altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 ![](images/s10-ghrd.png)

-The Hardware Design allows hardware designers to access each peripheral in the FPGA portion of the SoC with System Console, through the JTAG master module.
+The Quartus Design allows hardware designers to access each peripheral in the FPGA portion of the SoC with System Console, through the JTAG master module.
 This signal-level access is independent of the driver readiness of each peripheral.

 #### MPU Address Maps